IanRohrbacher/Java-Discord-Bot/README.md

 # Java Discord Bot
-A simple discord bot running on java
+Early experiment: a simple Discord bot written in Java
->*Created, ran, and tested on eclipse IDE*
+>*Created, ran, and tested on Eclipse IDE*

-## Details
+## Overview
-In the beginning of 2022 a friend asked if I could make a discord bot, so I made one using Java's net.dv8tion.jda.
+In early 2022, a friend asked if I could make a Discord bot, so I made one using Java's net.dv8tion.jda.
+This was my first attempt at a Discord bot and is not actively maintained.

 ## Getting started